Search references for SIEGE ENGINE. Phrases containing SIEGE ENGINE

 Roman catapult-style torsion siege engine

 (UK: /ˈɒnədʒə/, /ˈɒnəɡə/; US: /ˈɑːnədʒər/) was a Roman torsion-powered siege engine.
-It is commonly depicted as a catapult with a bowl, bucket, or sling
+It is a type of catapult commonly depicted with a bowl, bucket, or sling

 Onager_(weapon)